Papyrus 110

-The manuscript is currently housed in the Papyrology Rooms of the Sackler Library at Oxford University, with the shelf number P. Oxy.
+The manuscript is currently housed in the Papyrology Rooms of the Bodleian Art, Archaeology and Ancient World Library at Oxford University, with the shelf number P. Oxy.
 4494.

 Description

-The original manuscript would've been around 12 cm x 22 cm, with 40–43 lines per page.
-The handwriting script is representative of the Reformed Documentary or Professional (bookhand) style.
+The original manuscript would have been a codex (precursor to the modern book), around 12 cm x 22 cm in size, with 40–43 lines per page.
+The handwriting script is representative of the Reformed Documentary or Professional (bookhand) style, which is also known as the Severe Style.

-The Greek text of this fragment (and its parent codex) is considered to be representative of the Alexandrian text-type.
+The Greek text of this fragment is considered to be representative of the Alexandrian text-type, with some unique readings.